babylonchain/finality-provider/README.md

     ./build/eotsd

 **Note**: It is recommended to run the `eotsd` daemon on a separate machine or network segment to enhance security.
 This helps isolate the key management functionality and reduces the potential attack surface.
-You can edit the `vald.conf`  to reference the address of the remote machine where `eotsd` is running.
+You can edit the `EOTSManagerAddress` in  `vald.conf`  to reference the address of the remote machine where `eotsd` is running.

 ### Running Validator Daemon (`vald`)